andrew-johnson-4/AI4P/README.md

 A Term can always be represented as a lambda calculus term.

 [Type]
-A Type can always be represented nominally with possible internal structure expressable as a lamba calculus term.
+A Type can always be represented nominally with possible internal structure expressable as a lambda calculus term.

 [Split]
 A Split is a symbolic link to multiple ambiguous Terms.